RachitSrivastava96/RachitSrivastava96/README.md

 ---

-First-year CSE student.
+A Bachelor of Technology(Computer Science and Engineering) Student.
 I build things, break them, and figure out why.
 Currently focused on getting my fundamentals solid while working on projects on the side.